 Lord Howard’s flagship, the Ark Raleigh (later Ark Royal), played a leading role during the battle in the channel and its emblem – the figure of a galleon – has been adopted by many Effingham organisations in their literature.

 Effingham’s commemorative events began on June 29th 1988 and continued up to Saturday July 16th, the main day of the Armada Victory Celebration.
 A procession of floats, many with a naval theme, was led to the King George V Playing Fields by the cadet band of the Royal Marines Light Infantry, following which the Rt.
 Hon. the Earl of Effingham officially opened the ceremony.

 Programme of Events

-This programme of events for the main day of celebration was edited by Anthony D. Page who, with others, played a major role in planning and organising the event.
+This programme of events for the main day of celebration was edited by Antony D. Page who, with others, played a major role in planning and organising the event.

 A low-resolution scan of it can be viewed or downloaded using the upper button (pdf, 5Mb).